sathishgang-db/lakehmon/README.md

 1. Install Flutter locally
     -  On [Mac](https://docs.flutter.dev/get-started/install/macos#system-requirements).
 Go through the install guide until `flutter doctor` to ensure flutter is set up properly.
 2. Clone repo to your machine
-3. From the terminal `flutter run -d chrome`
+3. From the terminal run: `flutter run -d chrome`
 4. Make sure the [backend service](https://github.com/sathishgang-db/lakehmon-backend) is running.
 If not, close the [repo](https://github.com/sathishgang-db/lakehmon-backend) & follow the steps on the repo's readme.
 5. Enjoy the demo!